WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 2. "Finite queue length".
 This one is also pretty clear: the model assumes that a queue size is limited in size.
 (The queue size is also typically a fixed, static amount.)
-However,

 3. "Steady state".
 This might be called "flow balance assumption" or "stability", depending on the book or paper that you're reading.
 The